English summary Dutch Media Authority

 Commercial on-demand media services

-If users can select the moment they want to watch items from a video catalog it should be considered as a commercial on-demand media service (in Dutch: commerciële mediadienst op aanvraag (cmoa)).
+If users can select the moment they want to watch items from a video catalogue it should be considered as a commercial on-demand media service (in Dutch: commerciële mediadienst op aanvraag (cmoa)).
 This media offer should consist of moving images with or without audio.
 A provider should notify its on-demand media service within two weeks from its start with the Dutch Media Authority.
 Also for on-demand media services, a yearly fee related to the costs of supervision need to be paid to the Dutch Media Authority.
 In the Brochure Commercial media services on-demand, you will find more detailed information.

-The exact amount that should be paid yearly as a compensation for the costs of supervision depends on factors such as the nature of the service (radio, TV of text TV), the technical (potential) reach, the market share, the geographical coverage (the Netherlands or other countries) and the duration of the broadcasts.
+The exact amount that should be paid yearly as compensation for the costs of supervision depends on factors such as the nature of the service (radio, TV of text TV), the technical (potential) reach, the market share, the geographical coverage (the Netherlands or other countries) and the duration of the broadcasts.

-Links to policy guidelines
+Links to the Dutch Media Act and policy guidelines

 To explain more the legislate framework the Dutch Media Authority can adopt guidelines, these are purely meant as an elaboration of existing rules and cannot introduce new obligations.